theNetworkHashira/Practical-Evaluation-of-IEEE-802.11-WiFi-technolgy-performance/README.md

 The Xiaomi SoftAP capture had a higher control-to-data ratio than the corresponding AP capture in every paired scenario.

-> Across every paired scenario in the expanded dataset, the Xiaomi SoftAP capture had a higher observed control-to-data ratio than the infrastructure AP capture.
-The result was repeated across indoor, outdoor, and multiple numbered scenarios.
+**Across every paired scenario in the dataset, the Xiaomi SoftAP capture had a higher observed control-to-data ratio than the infrastructure AP capture. **

 The result demonstrates a repeated MAC-layer pattern.
 It does not independently prove lower throughput or poorer user performance because throughput, latency, loss, retry rate, and traffic load were not controlled in the current captures.